-These twists squeeze and massage your internal organs, which, in turn, helps you get rid of the toxins from your body, while regulating the circulatory as well as digestive systems.
-All of this results in better deeper sleep.
+These twists squeeze and massage your internal organs, which, in turn, helps you get rid of the toxins from your body while regulating the circulatory as well as digestive systems.
+All of this results in a better deeper sleep.

 How to perform the Ardha Matsyendrasana?

 - To begin, sit cross-legged on your mat.